 Both Touch ID and Face ID are biometrics that unlock your device without a password.
 The technology is used for everything from logging into apps (e.g. banking apps) to identifying you when you make purchases with Apple Pay.
 It also helps prevent unauthorized access to your device by keeping a user from snooping into an already-unlocked app or payment screen.

-Touch ID relies on a fingerprint sensor and the location of your skin’s precise pores to identify you, which makes it more secure than other types of authentication systems.
+Touch ID relies on a fingerprint sensor and the location of your skin’s precise pores to identify you, making it more secure than other authentication systems.
 But this fingerprint-based system isn’t foolproof, and it can be hacked by people who know how to replicate your fingerprint pattern or clone your finger.

 On the other hand, Face ID isn’t dependent on a specific spot on your device and can work in landscape mode and when you’re wearing a mask.
 Plus, it can be more reliable than Touch ID in a lot of situations.